 To do this procedure, a long, flexible, lighted tube, called a cystoscope, is put into the urethra and moved up into the bladder.
 Here, the healthcare provider can look closely at the inside of the urethra and bladder.
 He or she can also wash the bladder, and access the structures with special instruments used through the scope.

-During a cystoscopy, the doctor may remove tissue for further exam (called a biopsy).
+During a cystoscopy, the healthcare provider may remove tissue for further exam (called a biopsy).
 Some problems can be treated during the procedure.

-A cystoscopy may be advised if your doctor thinks you have a problem of the urinary tract.
+A cystoscopy may be advised if your healthcare provider thinks you have a problem of the urinary tract.
 For example, a structural problem may lead to a blockage of urine flow or a back flow of urine.
 If untreated, this may lead to complications.

 Cystoscopy may also be used after gynecologic surgery near the bladder to check for proper placement of sutures and support devices.

 Some medical problems of the urinary tract that may be found during cystoscopy include:

 There may be other reasons for your healthcare provider to recommend a cystoscopy.

 There may be other risks depending on your specific medical condition.
 Be sure to discuss any concerns with your healthcare provider before the procedure.

 Urinary tract infection may interfere with a cystoscopy.

 Based on your medical condition, your healthcare provider may request other specific preparation.